Trebinje: Culture

 The Serbian Orthodox church in Trebinje, Saborna Crkva, was built between 1888 and 1908.
 The Hercegovačka Gračanica monastery, a loose copy of the Gračanica monastery in Kosovo, was completed in 2000.
 The churches are located above the city, on the historic Crkvina Hill.
 The 15th-century Tvrdoš monastery is located two kilometres south-west of Trebinje, including a church which dates back to late antiquity.
 The Duži Monastery is located 10 kilometres west of Trebinje.
-There is also the Roman Catholic Cathedral of the Birth of Mary in the town centre, as well as monuments dedicated to acclaimed poets Njegoš and Jovan Dučić (who was from the town).
+There is also the Roman Catholic Cathedral of the Birth of Mary in the town centre.
 The Osman-Paša Resulbegović mosque, located in the Old Town, was originally built in 1726 and fully renovated in 2005.

+Monuments dedicated to acclaimed poets Njegoš and Jovan Dučić (who was from the town) are located in the city centre.

 The Old Town walls are well preserved.
 The Arslanagić Bridge (1574) is located 1 km north of the town center.

-A banner emblazoned with ‘Music and More Summer Festival 2023’ adorns the road “Kralja Petra I Oslobodioca” in Trebinje, suspended at the level of a second-story building.

 The Music & More SummerFest has recently become an annual tradition in Trebinje, spanning approximately two weeks in August.
 The festival is held at a variety of venues, including the Amphitheater Crkvina, KCT culture center Trebinje, local music school, Villa Lastva, and the Museum of Herzegovina.